 Note: You can go a bit deeper with packing than you can with shading.

-For black and gray you’ll use whip shading and pendulum shading.
+When shading, you’ll usually use the whip shading and pendulum shading technique.
 Not sure how to do it?
 Find out how here.

 For more information read our comprehensive guide to shading and packing.